Andreyhuey/marvelverse/README.md

 3. Execute `npm install` to install all necessary dependencies.
 4. Navigate to [marvel developer portal](https://developer.marvel.com/) and get your SDK, create a .env and add them to the project's root directory

+Congratulations, you're all set to explore the marvelverse

 ### Contributing

 We welcome contributions from the Marvel community!
 If you'd like to get involved, feel free to fork the repository and submit a pull request.